jokehboy/Incremental-Honours-game/README.md

 I am collecting from you:

-* Variables from the game data script (total currency, total product, ect.)
+* Game variables, total curreny spent on games, total lost, total earned from the game data script, things like that.
 * That's it

 What unity analytics collects by default: